$1000 extra dollars in your bank account every single month. What would that amount of money mean for you?

-In it, you'll see that the individual who posted the quesiton is trying to understand how it's possible to make extra money on the platform.
+In it, you’ll see that the individual who posted the question is trying to understand how it’s possible to make extra money on the platform.

-These earnings may vary depending on the client volume, geographic area, time, and effort you put into your business.
+Making that extra money with this side hustle may vary depending on the client volume, geographic area, spare time, and effort you put into your own business.